 It is not possible to avoid certain elemental peak overlaps of the discovered elements even at high beam energies.
 This example of Barium Titanate (BaTiO3) is a perfect example.
-Except the L-lines at 4.4keV, there are no other X-ray lines for Ba, which can be easily used for discovery.
+Except for the L-lines at 4.4keV, there are no other X-ray lines for Ba, which can be easily used for discovery.

-Those lines have a very similar energy as the Ti-K lines and appear overlapped in an EDS spectrum.
+Those lines have very similar energy as the Ti-K lines and appear overlapped in an EDS spectrum.
 The WDS has enough spectral resolution to separate the lines and confirm the existence of both elements in the sample.

 Steel alloys have a broad range of transition metal additions to optimize the properties as needed.
 Furthermore, the composition levels of the different alloying elements can range from major (>10%) to minor (>1%), and even to trace (<1%).
-In order to identify the sample, the right discovery and identification of all of the elements is critical.
+In order to identify the sample, the right discovery and identification of all of the elements are critical.

 It is expected that using high beam energy, high energy X-rays would be produced for all of the elements such that they would be isolated in the EDS spectrum.
-Manganese is a principal minor or trace alloy addition whose Ka X-ray is heavily overlapped with the Cr-Kb and whose Kb overlaps heavily the Fe-Ka X-rays.
+Manganese is a principal minor or traces alloy addition whose Ka X-ray is heavily overlapped with the Cr-Kb and whose Kb overlaps heavily with the Fe-Ka X-rays.
 By using WDS alone, the analyst can determine the Mn contribution with high confidence.

 Cinnabar (HgS) and Galena (PbS) are sulfide compounds having elemental peaks that directly overlap with the S-K X-ray peak.
 Only a broad peak with possible distortion from symmetric is seen by the EDS, but the WDS spectrum clearly isolates the individual contributions of the X-rays of each element to the analysis.